 Two females (1956) Hans Petri

 Plastic has been applied to the façade of the landing of the Huizen Grootenboom van Os residential complex.
 The decoration on Van Goghlaan 2 is understandable for everyone and is closely related to the purpose of the residential complex consisting of 40 homes for the elderly (60 +) with a limited income and capital.
 The houses are on loan for free.
-The stone plastic Two females, the youngest of whom supports the oldest, is a gift from the residents of the old building of the foundation on Goudsestraat, which was completely destroyed during the bombing of 14 in May 1940.
-Sculptor Hans Petri from Dordrecht made the statue and the facing brick, on which the text is written: 'Here the care of one relieves the care of the other / Let it be that the sun of life is still high in heaven / or already inclined".
-The statue was taken on 21 June 1956 by the chairman of the foundation ir.
+The stone plastic Two females, of whom the youngest supports the oldest, is a gift from the residents of the old building of the foundation on the Goudsestraat, which was completely destroyed during the bombing of 14 May 1940.
+Sculptor Hans Petri from Dordrecht made the statue and the gable stone, on which the text reads: 'Here the care of one relieves the care of the other / It may be that the sun of life is still high in the sky / or already inclined'.
+The statue was painted on June 21, 1956 by the chairman of the foundation ir.
 N. Th.
 Koomans revealed.
-The work is clearly designed for the location, because the underlying wall and the surrounding vegetation together provide a sense of shelter, which fits in with the intimacy of the artwork.
+The work is clearly designed for the location, because the wall behind and the surrounding vegetation together give a feeling of shelter, which suits the intimacy of the artwork.

-Hans Petri (Weerselo, 1919 - Dordrecht, 1996) attends the Rotterdam art academy, after which he works as a graphic artist and sculptor.
-From the reconstruction, he receives many commissions for public space, especially in Dordrecht and Rotterdam but also elsewhere in the country.
+Hans Petri (Weerselo, 1919 - Dordrecht, 1996) graduates from the Rotterdam art academy, after which he works as a graphic artist and sculptor.
+After the reconstruction he received many commissions for public space, especially in Dordrecht and Rotterdam, but also elsewhere in the country.
 He mainly worked in stone, later sometimes in concrete.
-After making freestanding plastics and reliefs, he was active as an environmental designer, with his 'eggs' at Erasmus University being an important example.
-These and other works have been demolished, several others still remaining in the public space.
-In 2001 he received a large retrospective exhibition in the Dordrechts Museum posthumously.
+After creating freestanding sculptures and reliefs, he has been active as an environmental designer, with his 'eggs' at Erasmus University being an important example.
+These and other works have been demolished, several others still remain in the public space.
+In 2001 he was posthumously given a major retrospective exhibition in the Dordrechts Museum.